gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Aligning_reads.md

 ## Next steps

-Now that we have an aligned set of reads, [go back to the practical](Pipeline_outline.md#the-practical-in-a-nutshell) and move on to viewing the read pileups.
+Now that we have an aligned set of reads, move on to [viewing your alignments](./Viewing_alignments.md).